Ocawesome101/oc-cynosure/README.txt

   - Better dynamic module loading
   - Better unmanaged filesystem interface
-  - Lighter on memory, i.e. works on 192KB of RAM
+  - Lighter on memory, i.e. works on 192KB of RAM o  The kernel boots on 192KB of RAM, and ULOS loads on 256KB.
   - Relatively small footprint, both memory and storage, of minimal kernel

 Core Features